Six Peaks Speak

 Mt Kooroocheang viewed through roadside Silver Banksia on White Hills Road

-What resources will be accessed?
+What resources were accessed?

 IMG_0244